ohgodspidersno/ogsn-pz-mods/README.md

 1. other languages
 1. Be sure to add new magazines from other mods
 1. Credit:
+    Book by throwaway icons from the Noun Project
+    Map by Ayan Sabbir from the Noun Project
-    Book by Dmitry Baranovskiy from the Noun Project Map by Ayan Sabbir from the Noun Project
+    Book by Vincencio from the Noun Project (notebook) skills by Atif Arshad from the Noun Project magazine by throwaway icons from the Noun Project build by iconfield from the Noun Project body by Adrien Coquet from the Noun Project
+    Enable by Arthur Shlain from the Noun Project
-    Book by Vincencio from the Noun Project (notebook)
+    Car by Adrien Coquet from the Noun Project

 ##Ideas for New Mods
 Might pursue these...